-- A. Accessory buildings shall be subject to the same regulations as the principal building on the lot, except as otherwise specifically provided in this code. - B. In addition to the principal uses permitted in each district, each principal use shall be deemed to include activities customarily associated with, and appropriate, incidental, and subordinate to the principal activity when located on the same lot as such principal activity (except off-site parking).
-Such accessory activities shall be controlled in the same manner as the principal activities within such type except as otherwise expressly provided in this chapter.
-Such accessory activities include, but are not limited to, the following activities, subject to the conditions set forth in this section.
-Accessory uses and structures shall be subject to the same regulations as principal uses unless otherwise stated. - C. Accessory structures and uses shall be accessory and clearly incidental and subordinate to a permitted principal uses.
-An accessory use shall only be allowed when a principal use exists. - D. Accessory structures and uses shall be located on the same lot and in the same district as the permitted use or structure. - E. Accessory structures and uses shall not involve operations or structures not in keeping with the character of the primary use or principal structure served. - F. Accessory structures and uses shall not be of a nature likely to attract visitors in larger numbers than would the principal use, where applicable. - G. An accessory use shall contribute to the comfort, convenience or necessity of occupants of the primary use served.
+- A. Accessory buildings shall be subject to the same regulations as the principal building on the lot, except as otherwise specifically provided in this code. - B. Accessory uses and structures shall be subject to the same regulations as principal uses unless otherwise stated. - C. Accessory structures and uses shall be accessory and clearly incidental and subordinate to a permitted principal uses.
+An accessory use shall only be allowed when a principal use exists. - D. Accessory structures and uses shall be located on the same lot and in the same district as the permitted use or structure. - E. Accessory structures and uses shall not involve operations or structures not in keeping with the character of the primary use or principal structure served. - F. Accessory structures and uses shall not be of a nature likely to attract visitors in larger numbers than would the principal use, where applicable.